Lunar Polar Exploration Mission

-The Lunar Polar Exploration mission (LUPEX), also known as Chandrayaan-4, is a robotic lunar mission concept by Indian Space Research Organisation (ISRO) and Japan Aerospace Exploration Agency (JAXA) that would send a lunar rover and lander to explore the south pole region of the Moon no earlier than 2025.
-JAXA is likely to provide the under-development H3 launch vehicle and the rover, while ISRO would be responsible for the lander.
+The Lunar Polar Exploration Mission (LUPEX) (also called Chandrayaan-5) is a planned joint lunar mission by ISRO and JAXA.
+The mission would send an uncrewed lunar lander and rover to explore the south pole region of the Moon no earlier than 2028.
+It is envisaged to explore the permanently shadowed regions and to determine the quantity and quality of water on the Moon.
+JAXA will provide the H3 launch vehicle, 350 kg lunar rover along with instruments and ISRO will provide the lander and few rover instruments.

-The mission concept is currently in conceptual phase.
+LUPEX will follow the planned lunar sample-return mission Chandrayaan-4.

 History

-ISRO signed an Implementation Arrangement (IA) in December 2017 for pre-phase A, phase A study and completed the feasibility report in March 2018 with Japan Aerospace Exploration Agency (JAXA) to explore the polar regions of Moon for water with a joint Lunar Polar Exploration Mission (LUPEX) that would be launched no earlier than 2025.
+ISRO signed an Implementation Arrangement (IA) in December 2017 for pre-phase A, phase A study and completed the feasibility report in March 2018 with JAXA to explore the polar regions of Moon for water with a joint Lunar Polar Exploration Mission (LUPEX) that would be launched no earlier than 2028.

 ISRO and JAXA held the Joint Mission Definition Review (JMDR) in December 2018.
 By the end of 2019, JAXA concluded its internal Project Readiness Review.

-Since Chandrayaan-2's lander crashed on the Moon during its landing attempt in September 2019, India started to study a new lunar mission namely Chandrayaan-3 as a repeat attempt to demonstrate the landing capabilities needed for the LUPEX.
+Since Chandrayaan-2's lander crashed on the Moon during its landing attempt in September 2019, India started to study a new lunar mission named Chandrayaan-3 as a repeat attempt to demonstrate the landing capabilities needed for the LUPEX.

-On 24 September 2019, in a joint statement by JAXA and NASA discussed possibility of NASA's participation as well.
+In a joint statement by JAXA and NASA on 24 September 2019, the possibility of NASA joining the LUPEX mission was discussed.

 JAXA finished its domestic System Requirement Review (SRR) in early 2021.
+In April 2023, LUPEX Working Group 1 arrived in India to share information of landing site analysis on promised candidate sites, methods of estimating lander and rover position on moon, information of ground antennas for command and telemetry.

+India's Space Commission authorised ISRO to begin work on the LUPEX mission in late 2024.
+As of February 2025, teams were working on hardware design and development after the project was approved and the configuration study concluded.
+ISRO also started developmental work for a heavier lander engine.
+The union cabinet gave approval for the mission on 14 March 2025.
+Following the Third Technical Interface Meeting between ISRO and JAXA in May 2025, it was confirmed that the launch vehicle was an H3-24, and Mitsubishi Heavy Industries would manufacture the rover.

+In August 2025, India and Japan signed the implementing arrangement for joint Lunar Polar Exploration (LuPEx) mission.